 - Avoid rooms with weapons, such as the kitchen

-- Consider telling trustworthy friends or neighbors about the abuse.
-Ask them to call the police if they hear angry or violent noises.
+- Consider telling trustworthy friends or neighbors about the abuse and ask them to call the police if they hear angry or violent noises

 - Establish a code word or signal to use with your family, friends and neighbors when you need them to call the police

-- Teach your children how to get out and get help when violence occurs and instruct them to not get involved.
-Consider a code word for them.
+- Teach your children how to get out and get help when violence occurs and instruct them to not get involved and consider a code word for them

 Safety When Preparing to Leave: